Brett-Kennedy/DatasetTester/README.md

 [TestMultiProcessing](https://github.com/Brett-Kennedy/DatasetsEvaluator/blob/main/examples/TestMultiProcessing.py) provides an example using multiprocessing.
 It compares the time to do a simple comparison sequentially. vs multiprocessing.
 Running run_tests_parameter_search() is more expensive than run_tests() and can benefit more from parallel execution.

 ## Consistent vs Random Datasets
 The API allows for both testing with a consistent and a random set of datasets.
-For more robust testing and to reduce overfitting, it it recommended to use random datasets.
+For more robust testing and to reduce overfitting, it is recommended to use random datasets.
 However for purposes such as debugging and confirming results, using consistent datasets is useful.
 The collect_data() function determines the set of datasets used for the subsequent calls to run_tests() and run_tests_parameter_search().
 This includes the parameters method_pick_sets and shuffle_random_state.
 These are used if the test to be run uses less datasets than the full set matching the specifications provided in the proceeding call to find_datasets() and the current call to collect_data().
 In these cases, either the first matching files or a random subset may be used.

 ## Methods